markjamesm/markjamesm.github.io/_posts/2020-05-22-making-a-roguelike-in-c#-with-gorogue-sadconsole-part-two.md

 ![Runic Quest scrollbar](https://markjames.dev/img/posts/runic-quest/runic-quest-scrollbar.jpg "Runic Quest with Sadconsole scrollbar implemented")

+The scrollbar looks great!
+Not only does it display status messages it also lets us save space.
+Going forward, its likely that I'll customize the colors of the window, but this will come later on when I have more base functionality in place.

+As an aside, at this point I created a [Github workflow](https://github.com/markjamesm/runic-quest/blob/master/.github/workflows/dotnetcore.yml) in order to setup continuous integration through Github actions.
+With CI now setup, the next step is to write some unit tests (which I'll be covering in a future post!).

 ## Conlusion

 In this part of the roguelike tutorial, we extended the functionality of our game significantly by creating a window manager and then adding both the game map and a scrolling message log!
 With a basic UI in place now, we can now start to think about the gameplay a bit more, and in the next step of the tutorial we'll look into creating a basic combat system!

-As an aside, at this point I created a [Github workflow](https://github.com/markjamesm/runic-quest/blob/master/.github/workflows/dotnetcore.yml) in order to setup continuous integration through Github actions.
-With CI now setup, the next step is to write some unit tests (which I'll be covering in a future post!).